Ewins518/dask-on-large-datafile/README.md

-# Using Dask on large datafiile
+# Using Dask on large datafile

 In this repository, I used the Python package **Dask** on a 20GB data file to find the 3 richest person in database.